nexmondTW/RxRealmDataSources/README.md

 ## License

 This library belongs to _RxSwiftCommunity_.
-It has been created by Marin Todorov.
+It has been created by Marin Todorov and changed by nexmond.

 RxRealm is available under the MIT license.
 See the LICENSE file for more info.